 I get it.

 But the fact of the matter is, we make time for the things we really want to do.
 I’ve never heard someone make an excuse for why they can’t play their favourite video game or catch up on the latest episode of Game of Thrones.
-While there are times when we are legitimately busy or truly do need (and deserve) to give ourselves a rest, for the most part we make excuses to convince ourselves not to do something we already didn’t want to do.
+While there are times when we are legitimately busy or truly do need (and deserve) to give ourselves a rest, for the most part, we make excuses to convince ourselves not to do something we already didn’t want to do.

 Fitness can come in all shapes and forms, and I’m not saying that going to the gym is the only way to be active, or that being fit should be your only goal in life.
 But I think we can all agree that movement, of any kind, is essential to our health, and we often find ways to avoid engaging in it.
 So your ‘gym’ might be hiking, or playing a sport, or even just strolling around the neighbourhood — any and all of these things are going to benefit your physical and mental well-being.

-So stop procrastinating and get moving!
+It’s time we stop procrastinating and start responsibility for our health.
 Here are some of the most common excuses for skipping a workout, and why they don’t hold up:

 1. “I don’t have time today.”